GenStatLeipzig/LWAS_Olink/README.md

 Scripts used in my Olink project (submitted to PLOS ONE - currently under revision)

-Here, I want to include all relevant R scripts used in the LWAS Olink project.

 Complete data sets including genetic data of LIFE-Adult participants cannot be made publicly available due to ethical and legal restrictions, as they are sufficient to identity study participants.
 This is not covered by the informed consent.
 However, access to the LIFE-Adult data is possible via project agreements addressed to:

 -   LIFE Research Center for Civilization Diseases, Medical Faculty, University of Leipzig, Leipzig, Germany